ieialbertogd/gc_alberto_guerrero/README.md

 2. Go to path gc_alberto_guerrero
 3. Run command: composer install
 4. Run command: php artisan serve
+5. Open the url http://127.0.0.1:8000/ in your favorite browser (chrome or firefox preferably)
+5. It's necessary to upload a txt file with the matrix (in the root of the project, one test file named sample1.txt was placed for testing purposes.
+Feel free to modify it as you wish.)

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>